Continuing professional development

 IOP members can use the My CPD Record in IOPConnect to log their CPD activities.
 For step-by-step guidance on how to use My CPD Record to record your learning activities. please view our guidance on using My CPD Record

-We encourage you to use the new My CPD Record, but you are also free to use your own format to record your CPD.
+We encourage you to use the IOP's My CPD Record.
+If you are not already logged in to IOPConnect, you will be prompted to.
+Once logged in, please select 'MY CPD Record' from the top menu.
+You can also use any format to record your CPD.
 A simple spreadsheet with activities presented in a chronological order would suffice.
 If you already record your CPD on another platform or template, you may continue to do so – we do not expect you to duplicate your work.
-Please note, the IOP's My CPD tool accessed via the Career Development Hub will no longer be available from December 31 2024.

 Regardless of the format, the following must be included for each activity: